Broadview station (Saskatchewan)

 Broadview station is a former railway station in Broadview, Saskatchewan, Canada.
 The building was constructed by Canadian Pacific Railway in 1913.
 The one story, brick railway station is of a Romanesque Revival style.
 It was built along the CP transcontinental mainline; the station also served as a division point on the railway.

 The building was designated a historic railway station in 1992.

 Photograph of the station in Regina before it was dismantled and moved to Broadview.
 The original tower was removed during the move.

-The station building was constructed in 1897 and was originally located in Regina.
+The station building was constructed in 1898 and was originally located in Regina.
 In 1911, it was dismantled and moved to Broadview to make way for the new Regina Union Station.
-When it was rebuilt in Broadview, the original tower was deleted.
+When it was rebuilt in Broadview, the original tower was destroyed.